Group SLOPE Penalized Low-Rank Tensor Regression: Statistical Results

 \subsection{TgFDR Control}

-\black{FDR is a commonly used error rate that counts the expected proportion of errors among the rejected hypotheses in multiple testing.
-In this subsection, we develop the classic FDR notion to the setting of tensor regression and show that it can be well controlled by our proposed TgSLOPE.}

-\begin{definition} Consider the tensor regression model (\ref{tm-2}) and let $(\hat{\bm{G}}, \hat{\bm{H}})$ be an estimator given by the optimization problem (\ref{cp2-gslope}).
+FDR is a commonly used error rate that counts the expected proportion of errors among the rejected hypotheses in multiple testing.
+In this subsection, we develop the classic FDR notion to the setting of tensor regression and show that it can be well controlled by our proposed TgSLOPE. \begin{definition} Consider the tensor regression model (\ref{tm-2}) and let $(\hat{\bm{W}}, \hat{\bm{H}})$ be an estimator given by the optimization problem (\ref{cp2-gslope}).
 We define the tensor group false discovery rate (\TgFDR) for TgSLOPE as

 where $V, R$ are defined as follows